Motlakz/animated-landing-page/README.md

 ### What I learned

-I learned how to implement some basic CSS Layout propeties and apply CSS Animations to a landing page.
+I learned how to implement some basic CSS Layout propeties and apply CSS Animations to a static landing page.

 ### Continued development